KenKundert/avendesora/README.rst

 To make secret discovery easier and more robust it is helpful to add a plugin to your web browser to make its title more informative.
-For Firefox, the best plugin to use is AddURLToWindowTitle.
-For Chrome it is URLinTitle.
+For Firefox, the best plugin to use is *AddURLToWindowTitle*.
+For Chrome it is *URLinTitle*.
+(The latest versions of Firefox are incompatible with *AddURLToWindowTitle*, however you can use the Firefox version of *URLinTitle* instead.)
 It is recommended that you install the appropriate one into your browser.
 For AddURLToWindowTitle, set the following options:

   | show full URL = yes
   | separator string = '-'